JoseJuanSE/Python/README.md

-# Python-Automatizations
+# Python
- Some interesing python automatizations
+ Some interesing python things